Skip to content

 Putting in place control measures for carcinogenic hazards is the only way to reduce cancer risk at work.
 Safe work practices should always be outlined and followed in the workplace.

-Cancer Council has developed fact sheets around various occupational carcinogens, designed for both employers and employees.
-They provide information about some workplace cancer risks, how you can control them, legal obligations and where you can go for more information.
+Cancer Council Australia has developed fact sheets and other resources that provide information on various occupational carcinogens, how you can control them, legal obligations and where you can go for further information.

 Learn more about making compensation claims for work-related cancers here.